-Each call is hosted by a different member of our team, who is also responsible for bringing an icebreaker and ensuring each member gets involved in the conversation.
+Each online call is hosted by a different member of our team.
+The happy hour host is also responsible for bringing an icebreaker and ensuring each member gets involved in the conversation.
 “We try to do prompts like, ‘What’s on your work playlist right now?’
 Those really help us dig deeper and foster more interaction.”

 Laura also suggests a joint calendar that includes not just meetings and milestones, but personal notes like “My Kid’s First Day of School.”
 She says, “we do this so we know what’s important in each other’s lives, and we reach out with words of encouragement and follow-ups.”

 The activity benefits from a nostalgia for the bygone days of snail mail.
 But it also does something more critical.
-Sarah explains, “We’ve also enjoyed sending each other local treats — we’re all in different parts of the world — so I’ve gotten candy from different countries and sent candles from a local vendor to a coworker in another country.”
+Sarah explains, “We’ve also enjoyed sending each other local treats.
+We’re all in different parts of the world.
+Therefore I’ve gotten candy from different countries and sent candles from a local vendor to a coworker in another country.”

-The gifts being exchanged in this team building activity aren’t just objects, they’re part of each remote worker’s life — the local flavor of their communities.
+The gifts being exchanged in this virtual team building activity aren’t just objects, they’re part of each remote worker’s life.
+They extend the local flavor of their communities to coworkers.
 As such, they work to reinforce an appreciation for the recipient while simultaneously letting them get to know the sender on a more personal level.
 Two birds with one stamp.

 For those cost-conscious workers, Sarah suggests the company reimburse employees or provide a monthly stipend.

-Icebreakers are probably the easiest, cheapest, and most effective team building exercises you can use for a remote team.
-As the name suggests, the idea is to break through formal work niceties to get a better glimpse of the real person.
-The goal is to create stronger personal bonds that improve overall collaboration and team morale.
+Icebreakers are probably the easiest, cheapest, and most effective team-building exercises you can use for a remote team.
+As the name suggests, the idea is to break through formal work niceties.
+At the core, the goal is to get a better glimpse of the real person.
+This getting to know you experience creates stronger personal bonds that improve overall collaboration and team morale.

-Sarah from Flauk says her team begins every meeting with an icebreaker question designed to give everyone a chance to share personal bits of their lives — small details often overshadowed by formal work speak.
+Sarah from Flauk says her team begins every meeting with an icebreaker question designed to give everyone a chance to share personal bits of their life.
+Just small details that are often overshadowed by formal work speak.
 “It’s a great way to get to know each other and allows for the ‘water cooler talk’ to occur in remote teams, where it often doesn’t exist,” she explains.
 Here are Sarah’s tips for running effective icebreakers: